 A Crisis in Medicine: Mistrust and Fracture

 What drew so many in such a short time can only be understood within the context of the desperate position of nineteenth-century medicine.
 Roy Porter has described it as having been characterized by, “[t]oo many worthless medicines, too few remedies, opinionated patients, insecure doctors and ignorance everywhere,” which “made for a dismal situation.”
 Indeed, a crisis was underway as one medical paradigm replaced another.
 Humoral medical theory, which had more or less been the working theoretical framework of physicians since antiquity, encouraged a holistic perception of disease causation and cessation.
-According to its tenets, illness of whatever was caused by bodily imbalance and health could be restored only through the reinstatement of equilibrium.
+According to its tenets, illness of whatever type was caused by bodily imbalance and health could be restored only through the reinstatement of equilibrium.
 This was generally accomplished through the use of purgatives, emetics, and the letting of blood which, by instigating the evacuation of excess humors, would restore the body’s balance and thus a state of health.
 Though the language of equivalence had changed from four humors to a spectrum of depletion/excitation, eighteenth- and nineteenth-century doctors espoused similar ways of restoring bodily harmony.
 Specificity in treatment was rare.

 Late eighteenth-century America saw the proliferation of a particularly extreme form of this kind of therapy when one of its most influential physicians advocated violent and combative methods for almost all diseases in nearly every patient.
 Benjamin Rush was a professor from 1769 until his death in 1813 at the University of Pennsylvania, which means that he taught a significant number of America’s most well-educated physicians of the early nineteenth century.
 Believing that the body contained 25-28 pounds of blood (nearly twice the actual amount) and that patients could stand to lose four-fifths of it, Rush pressed for venesection on an unprecedented scale.